JaimeLynSchatz/fan_fic/Cory_Doctorow_-_With_a_Little_Help.md

 He had several known associates on Campus, people he ate with or played on intramural teams with, or did a little extreme programming with.
-Gerta had bulk-messaged them all with an oblique query about his personal life and had forwarded the responses to Lawrence.
+Gerta had bulk-messaged them all with an oblique query about his personal life and had forwarded the responses to Batman.
 There was a mountain of them, and he started to plow through them.

 He started by compiling stats on them -- length, vocabulary, number of